openmcp-project/metrics-operator/docs/dimensions-configuration.md

 ---

 > **Note on Naming:** Throughout this document, we will use the term **Dimension**.
 In some resource types like `Metric`, this field is currently named `projections`.
-The functionality is identical, and the naming will be unified to `dimensions` in a future release.
+The functionality will be consolidated and the naming will be unified to `dimensions` across all metric types in a future release.

 ## Dimension Structure